Herzog & de Meuron: Academia

 Herzog & de Meuron have been actively involved in academia, contributing to architectural education internationally.
 Jacques Herzog and Pierre de Meuron served as professors at the Swiss Federal Institute of Technology (ETH Zurich) from 1999 to 2018, where they co-founded the now discontinued ETH Studio Basel: Contemporary City Institute, focusing on urban studies and research.
 They have also held teaching roles as visiting professors at the Harvard University Graduate School of Design, with Jacques Herzog having served as a visiting tutor at the Cornell University College of Architecture, Art, and Planning.
 Although they are no longer teaching full-time, they continue to give lectures at various institutions.

 The firm has produced several publications that contribute to architectural discourse.
-"Herzog & de Meuron: Natural History" (2002), co-authored with Philip Ursprung, explores the interplay between architecture and art through essays and detailed project analyses.
+"Herzog & de Meuron: Natural History" (2002), edited by Philip Ursprung, explores the interplay between architecture and art through essays and detailed project analyses.
 "Herzog & de Meuron 1978–2007" (2008) is a comprehensive monograph that documents the firm's projects over nearly three decades, providing insights into their design processes and philosophies.
 Another notable work is "The Complete Works" series, which offers in-depth examinations of their projects, emphasizing conceptual approaches and material innovations.

 Partners and associates of Herzog & de Meuron actively engage in architectural education and discourse through participation in studio reviews and lectures at various academic institutions.
 For example, senior partner Ascan Mergenthaler has been involved in studio critiques and has lectured at the Royal College of Art in London, sharing insights on contemporary architectural practice.
 Senior partner Christine Binswanger has given talks at the Massachusetts Institute of Technology (MIT), discussing the firm's approach to integrating environmental and social considerations in design.
 These activities allow the firm's contributition to the education of emerging architects and to engage with current academic dialogues in architecture.

 Herzog & de Meuron have contributed to architectural discourse through several publications.
 The Inevitable Specificity of Cities (2015), co-authored among others by Jacques Herzog and Pierre de Meuron, presents urban research conducted at ETH Studio Basel.
 The book explores the unique characteristics of cities worldwide, emphasizing the importance of local specificity in urban planning and development.
 In MetroBasel.
 Ein Modell einer europäischen Metropolitan-Region (2009), Jacques Herzog, Pierre de Meuron, and Manuel Herz examine the Basel metropolitan area as a prototype for European metropolitan regions, discussing strategies for sustainable urban development and cross-border collaboration.